-- Tournaments shall qualify for one (1) emergency substitution if the following conditions exist: - i) Two (2) of the tournament's top four (4) seeds withdraw; and - ii) One (1) of the withdrawals involves the first or second seeded player; and - iii) The substitute player (1) will become one of the tournament's top two (2) seeds.
+- a) Tournaments shall qualify for one (1) emergency substitution if the following conditions exist: - Two (2) of the tournament's top four (4) ranked players on the original acceptance list withdraw; and - ii) One (1) of the withdrawals involves the first highest or second highest ranked player; and - iii) The substitute player (1) meets a minimum of one (1) of the following criteria: - A former top 20 player on the Pepperstone ATP rankings within the previous 5 years from the tournament date. - 2.
+Past tournament champion. - A current player ranked in the top 5 on the current ITF International Junior Ranking. - A current player ranked in the top 2 of the host country official National Junior Ranking.